Argonity/top-10-companies-gem/top_10_companies/README.md

 # Top10Companies

 This Ruby Gem provides a CLI to view the Top 10 Companies to Work For in 2018, as displayed on greatplacetowork.com.
-You will be able to view a company's detail such as Industry, Employee Rating, and What They Do.

 ## Installation